emljames/personal_website/content/authors/admin/_index.md

 Hi there,

-Welcome to my website!
+Welcome to my website.
 This is my way of sharing my latest research activities, publications, and general thoughts.

-I am currently an ESRC Postdoctoral Research Fellow in the Department of Psychology, University of York.
-You can find out more about my latest projects below.
+I am currently a Postdoctoral Researcher at the Department of Experimental Psychology, University of Oxford.
+You can find out more about my research projects below.